 Mr. O’Heron’s presentation opened the conference and generated discussion afterwards among the audience of about 200 people, mainly graduate studies deans and associate deans and also grad students from Canadian universities.

-Mr. O’Heron said that while graduate enrolment remained flat in the mid-1990s, it grew strongly in last decade, to more than 40,000 doctoral students and nearly 80,000 master’s students in 2009.
+Mr. O’Heron said that while graduate enrollment remained flat in the mid-1990s, it grew strongly in last decade, to more than 40,000 doctoral students and nearly 80,000 master’s students in 2009.
 (Text continues below)

 But, he added, many nations have surpassed Canada’s level of university participation.
 Canada ranks 24th of 25 countries – ahead only of Japan – in PhD graduates per million population, according to OECD data.

-The common misconception in this country that Canada is at the forefront of postsecondary education is not helping, he went on.
+The common misconception in this country that Canada is at the forefront of post-secondary education is not helping, he went on.
 Relative to the size of its population, Canada produces half as many master’s degrees and one-third fewer PhDs annually than the U.S. in the relevant age range.

 Meanwhile, the U.S. federal government just invested more than $18 billion dollars in research and development, to ensure the U.S. economy has the necessary tools for successful innovation.